allegro/blog/_posts/2022-12-13-provisioning-cloud-infrastructure.md

 ```
 ### Terraform modules

 We wrap and repackage external Terraform modules.
-We do that to provide sane defaults and create conventions that will be consistent across the entire organisations.
-We also provide libraries that integrate with this conventions so that users can use advanced functionalities without thinking about setup choices.
-They just work.
+We do that to provide sane defaults and create conventions that will be consistent across the entire organisation.
+We also provide libraries that integrate with these conventions so that users can use advanced functionalities without thinking about setup choices. _They just work_.

 ### Runtime

-At runtime the user has to go to his infrastructure project, choose which infrastructure version he would like to deploy and observe the changes as they are executed live, in the Cloud.
+At runtime the user has to go to their infrastructure project, choose which infrastructure version would they like to deploy and observe the changes as they are executed live, in the Cloud.
 This is what it looks like:

 ![console logs](/img/articles/2022-12-13-provisioning-cloud-infrastructure/appconsole.png)

 Under the hood a K8s job is created which uses a dedicated Docker runtime that helps us control environment versions and the overall process.
-This image is also quite useful for debugging and development, since we have access to the artifact and runtime environment the work is easy and done comfortably on our own machine.
+This image is also quite useful for debugging and development.
+Since we have access to the artifact and runtime environment the work is easy and done comfortably on our own machine.

-K8s jobs have another useful feature, they are independent.
-We have a guaranteed stable environment that gets provisioned and cleaned on demand and is separated from every other.
-The orchestration is automated and supervised so that users need not think about installing Docker, Terraform and any other tool that would be required and we have the freedom to change the process provided that we stay compatible.
+K8s jobs have another useful feature - they are independent.
+We have a guaranteed stable environment that gets provisioned and cleaned up on demand and is separated from every other.
+The orchestration is automated and supervised so that users need not think about installing Docker, Terraform or any other tool that would otherwise be required and we have the freedom to change the process (provided that we stay compatible).

 ## The Good